Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Other Genetic Alterations

-In sporadic RCC, mutational inactivation of the VHL gene is the most frequent molecular event that occurs.
+In sporadic RCC, mutational inactivation of the VHL gene is the most frequent molecular event.
 In addition to VHL inactivation, sporadic clear cell renal cell carcinoma (ccRCC) tumors harbor frequent variants in other genes, including PBRM1, SETD2, and BAP1.[

 References: